flamego/flamego.dev/docs/core-concepts.md

 ```

 Please be noted that middleware are always invoked first when a route is matched, i.e. even though that middleware on line 9 appear to be after the route handlers in the group (from line 6 to 8), they are being invoked first regardless.

+::: tip 💡 Did you know?
+Global middleware are always invoked regardless whether a route is matched.
 :::

 ::: tip